 - Divide the participants into groups of three or four and ask them to discuss the following questions and present back to the larger group.
 Give 15 minutes (maximum 20 minutes) for the discussion.
 Take notes on people's responses. - What would need to change in order for this 'ideal community' to become a reality? - o How would men act in this world without SGBV? - O What kind of qualities would they have? - How would they treat women? - How would the women live?
 How would they act?
 What kind of roles would they have in their homes, churches, schools and community? - What would be the challenges involved in achieving this?
 What would we do to overcome these challenges? - After the responses, summarise their feedback from your notes.
 Then ask them to brainstorm the following in their respective groups, and share two key points for each question. - What will you do as an individual to work towards this ideal community, starting from now? - What will you do as a group to work towards this ideal community, starting from now? - Finally, conclude by saying that, to build such a community, we will all have to work together.
 In particular, we will need to change harmful practices linked to the negative masculinities and gender inequalities that we teach our boys and girls, and the ways in which we raise our sons and daughters.
 We are all responsible for this change and we all have a role to play in transforming masculinities, promoting positive models for being a man or a boy, and for creating a safe space and a life of dignity for women and girls in our homes, churches, schools and peaceful communities. - Remind the group that for the next two weeks the group will continue to meet together in couples.
 Next week, Week 7, we will be looking at scriptural reflections on child spacing and its benefits.
-In Week 8, we will be looking at positive parenting and a family planning provider will also be making a presentation on child spacing methods and side effects, discussing common myths and misconceptions and giving out referral cards to local clinics. - In Week 9 couples will meet with couples from the neighbouring mosque who have been through the same community dialogue process, to learn from each other, to celebrate their journey so far, and to talk together about how to create this ideal community we have been dreaming of. - Close today's session by congratulating the couples on their honesty and commitment to the process.
+In Week 8, we will be looking at positive parenting and child spacing methods.
+Information about local clinics will be provided.
+(If you are arranging a talk by a health worker in Week 8, mention this too.
+See Appendix 1 for more information about the different options.) - In Week 9 couples will meet to learn from each other, to celebrate their journey so far, and to talk together about how to create this ideal community we have been dreaming of. - Close today's session by congratulating the couples on their honesty and commitment to the process.
 Encourage them to continue dialoguing with their partner at home and applying what they have learned. - Invite a participant to close in prayer.

-WEEK 7: CHILD SPACING AND THE HOLY SCRIPTURES
+WEEK 7: CHILD SPACING AND HEALTHY RELATIONSHIPS

 Ask the couples to sit together with their partner to encourage dialogue and sharing on these personal topics.
+Introduce the areas you will cover in the next two weeks: